shortpoet/Shortpoet/Shortpoet/VueClient/src/components/Blog/Articles/learning-to-unit-test-en.md

 As soon as I got laid off from Boeing when Coronavirus hit, I set out to improve my resume site and online presence.
 It has been quite a journey of discovery, both of self and code.
 That code started as a [simple design](https://codeburst.io/how-i-created-seo-friendly-portfolio-cv-website-and-hosted-it-on-github-d5c4da43cf2f).
 As developers are wont to do, [features](https://dev.to/amruthpillai/ever-dreamed-of-a-free-and-open-source-resume-builder-that-doesn-t-store-your-data-meet-reactive-resume-1dpl) were added and even design elements found from looking at the [docs](https://html2canvas.hertzen.com/) of said features.

 Eventually it was hosted on Azure.
-In order to stick within the limits of my budget (hosting is expensive!), I had to be creative in order to able to have both [testing](https://https://shortpoet-test.azurewebsites.net/) and [production](https://shortpoet.azurewebsites.net/) environments, as well as [my url](https://shortpoet.com) which is actually hosted on github pages and simply points to the data api endpoint served up by the azure app.
+In order to stick within the limits of my budget (hosting is expensive!), I had to be creative in order to able to have both [testing](https://https://shortpoet-test.azurewebsites.net/) and [production](https://shortpoet.azurewebsites.net/) environments, as well as [my URL](https://shortpoet.com) which is actually hosted on GitHub pages and simply points to the data API endpoint served up by the azure app.

 Hundreds of [commits](https://github.com/shortpoet/Shortpoet/commits/dev) later, it was live.
 A simple app, yet many points of possible failure, and I had only experienced a few.
 So enter testing.
 I finally started to get a grasp on things after rolling up my sleeves and writing some of my very first unit test factory functions.